grafana/grafana-operator/docs/blog/v4-v5-migration.md

 The script uses [yq](https://github.com/mikefarah/yq) to perform changes on my dashboard files, which is the jq equivalent but for yaml.
 In the script you will find comment that explain all the steps that we are taking.
-Some of the changes are needed while others isn't.
+Some of the changes are needed, while others isn't.
-Please adapt the values according to your needs, lets call the script `v4-v5migration.sh`.
+Please adapt the values according to your needs, let's call the script `v4-v5migration.sh`.

 ```sh
 #!/bin/sh